CIA activities in Guatemala: Operation PBFortune

+On January 11, 1952, a memorandum for the deputy director titled “Estimate of Situation in Guatemala” gave a start to a plan by providing information regarding the communist activities and anti-communist activities.
+Part of this letter gave names of three exile groups who were plotting against Arbenz.
+Not only was Arbenz was of concern but Roberto Alvenado Fuentes, president of the Guatemalan congress.
+Rumors that Arbenz had leukemia were a concern since, if Arbenz left office, Fuentes would take his place, whom this memorandum described as a “strong communist supporter.”
+A declassified CIA document with information dated from before January 11, 1952, revealed that the CIA had received intel substantiating the rumor about Arbenz's health, stating, "Arbenz is seriously ill and must come to the US for medical treatment."
+The same document claimed that, to prevent Fuentes from gaining power in his absence, Arbenz had organized a military junta to seize power while he would be receiving treatment in America.
+However, on January 25, 1952 the CIA gained intel that Arbenz was in good health.

 In April 1952, Nicaraguan President Anastasio Somoza visited the United States and expressed confidence in his ability to overthrow Arbenz.
-The Nicaraguan dictator mentioned that given the chance to receive arms and supplies, he could orchestrate Arbenz’ overthrow with the help of Guatemalan exile Carlos Castillo Armas.
-His hubris caught the attention of the US government, who had already been conceiving ideas on how to deal with the possible uprising of communism in Guatemala—America’s own backyard.
-President Truman contacted Director of Central Intelligence, Walter Bedell Smith to explore options with Armas.
-Smith ordered an agent codenamed “Seekford” to make contact with Armas about possibilities of moving forward.
+The Nicaraguan dictator mentioned that, given arms and supplies, he could orchestrate Arbenz’s overthrow with the help of the Guatemalan exile Carlos Castillo Armas.
+Armas and his group were mentioned as one of the exiled groups in the memorandum "Estimate of Situation in Guatemala."
+His hubris caught the attention of the US government, who had already been conceiving ideas on how to deal with a possible uprising of communism in Guatemala, "in America’s back yard".
+President Truman contacted Director of Central Intelligence Walter Bedell Smith to explore options with Armas.
+Smith ordered an agent codenamed “Seekford” to make contact with Armas about possible action.